Table Charismata Matters

 - Christian Healing: A Practical and Comprehensive Guide written by (Anglican) Mark Pearson [updated and expanded].
 This is probably the number one "go to book" I would recommend because it's very balanced, thorough and not extreme.
 Though, I would have some disagreements with its overly enthusiastic sacramentology (especially Catholic sacraments despite being Anglican himself), and other stuff.
 Nevertheless, it's chock full of info and insights.
 MAKE SURE TO GET THE UPDATED & EXPANDED EDITION.

 - Healing by (Catholic) Francis MacNutt [He's got other books on healing and deliverance, but I haven't read them yet so I can't recommend them.
 However, THIS BOOK is foundational and balanced (at least the original version I read).
 Though he died at a good old age, his website has other resources which I also am not familar with.
-I've read his wive's two books on Angels and there were some iffy stuff inside.
+I've read his wife's two books on Angels and there were some iffy stuff inside.
 Presumably the UPDATED AND EXPANDED EDITION of his book "Healing" doesn't take out any of the good of the original and only builds on it.
 I have both the original and updated editions, but I've only read the original.
 Their ministry [Francis and Judith] also goes into inner healing and other stuff which I don't always agree with and can be dangerous.
 Like visualizing Jesus going back to a tramatic period of one's life.
 Maybe in some instances it's genuinely Christ they are seeing, but sometimes it might be demonic.
-However, these additional approaches aren't in the original book Healing.
+However, these additional approaches aren't emphasized in the original book Healing.
 Though they might be in the UPDATED and Expanded edition.
 I recommend getting a copy of both editions for comparision.

 - Divine Healing by (Anglican) Herbert Pakenham-Walsh [in public domain which can read or even downloaded HERE ZZZZZ https://www.google.com/books/edition/Divine_Healing/2pAcORUjqP4C?hl=en&gbpv=0 ]